6 Months To Go: A Teacher’s Guide for Winning the 2nd Half of the School Year

 - How can you shake things up and how will that improve your teaching practice or life?

 The January to June run is the lengthy chunk of the teaching year, and when teachers feel exhausted mid-year, it can be overwhelming to glance at the school calendar ahead.
 One way to tame the tension is to break the rest of the year into more reasonable segments.
 First, choose your calendar option.
 Use an awesome planner, print out a free calendar, or use a calendar app.
 Next, look at your school’s calendar and add the holidays and breaks to yours.
 Then, add in your school’s marking periods and important events.
 And finally, chunk your school year into more manageable portions.
-For example: Teachers return to work after holiday break in January and teach until February break.
+For example, teachers return to work after the holiday break in January and teach until February break.
 That’s a much less intimidating parcel of time to visualize and focus on than looking six months ahead.
 Break up your time by school vacations, marking periods or whatever system helps you manage your schedule and planning best.
 This mental maneuver alleviates anticipatory stress and helps prioritize your tasks as the year progresses.

-It truly takes a village to teach, and turning to our work friends and colleagues is an an absolute must for surviving and thriving during the school year.
+It truly takes a village to teach, and turning to our work friends and colleagues is an absolute must for surviving and thriving during the school year.
 Some days, we just need some help.
 We need to vent.
 We need to share that funny story, talk out a classroom interaction, or get some advice on a lesson plan.
 Maybe we even need a shoulder to cry on.
 Teachers can get pretty isolated, and many still believe that asking for help equals incompetence.
 But we need each other.
 Ideas are made better through collaboration.
 When teachers share their expertise, students benefit.
 Schools are full of amazing, talented, intelligent, and compassionate educators—and we’re in it together.
 So, get social.
 Share ideas in both your own school and the larger education community.
 Join a Facebook group or seek counsel on Twitter using hashtags like #edchat or #teacherlife.
 And just remember, you’re not alone.

 It’s a new year and a great time to revisit why you’ve chosen the life of a teacher by creating your own teacher mission statement.
 Using the questions below, craft just one paragraph about your mission as an educator.
 Then, using the calendar you made above, schedule some times throughout the year to look back at this mission.
 Or, look it over each morning before classes file in.
 Live by it.
 When we take the time to clarify our values, we can more sincerely honor them.
 Knowing who you are as an educator can help make the next six months extraordinarily authentic and meaningful.